 Slugs and snails are one of the commonest garden plant pests.
 They are present in large numbers and can quickly eat and destroy a wide range of plants, especially those with young and soft leaves.

-Red spider mite is a very damaging plant pest.
-They are tiny and very difficult to see, until they build up in large numbers and start producing their characteristic webbing.
+The red spider mite is a very damaging plant pest.
+They are tiny and very difficult to see until they build up in large numbers and start producing their characteristic webbing.
 And confusingly, they are rarely red!

 Carrot root fly is probably the most serious pest of carrot crops.
 Although affected roots can still be eaten, it does reduce the amount of usable root and it can take ages in the kitchen cutting out the affected parts.

 Some caterpillar species are serious plant pests – the cabbage white butterfly, for instance, can devastate brassica crops.
 Many plant-eating caterpillars are the larvae of moths.